Taking the steps to finance your retirement

 If you are fortunate enough to be able to make the maximum contribution to your tax-deferred contributions, you can still save more.
 Additional savings can range from a simple savings account at your bank that earns interest to various types of after-tax investments.

 You won’t get the pre-tax benefit, but you have the flexibility not being bound by the same restrictions as pre-tax retirement accounts.
 Keep in mind that, generally speaking, investing involves risk, including loss of principal invested.

-One of the most challenging aspects of creating a comprehensive retirement plan is striking a balance between realistic return expectations and a desired standard of living.
-It may be a good approach to focus on creating a flexible portfolio that can be updated regularly to reflect changing market conditions and retirement objectives.
+One of the most challenging aspects of creating a comprehensive plan to save for retirement is striking a balance between realistic return expectations and a desired standard of living.
+It may be a good approach to focus on creating a flexible portfolio that can be updated regularly to reflect changing market conditions and retirement goals.